Technique #4 - Paper Pieced 3-Patch Units

 Stitch, again starting before and ending after the solid line.

-I find it much faster and more accurate to trim around the outside of the square, as opposed to lining up the 45 degree line of my ruler with the diagonal seam (twice).
-No contest!
+I find it much faster and more accurate to trim around the outside of the square, as opposed to lining up the 45° line of my ruler with the diagonal seam (twice) and finding the center.

 Align the 1/4" mark on your ruler with the solid outside line of the unit and trim.
-This creates your quarter in seam allowance.
+This creates your 1/4" seam allowance.

 Repeat for the remaining three sides.